 For small businesses: up to $300,000, not to exceed total cost share requirement.

 How long after submitting my AmplifyMass application should I expect a response from MassCEC?

-Depending on the volume of applications, you should expect a response from MassCEC between 10 -30 days from the time of submission.
+Depending on the volume of applications, you should expect a response from MassCEC within 30 days from the time of submission.
 Please keep this timeline in mind when applying to AmplifyMass in order to receive a pre-qualification letter from MassCEC to include as part of your full ARPA-E application.
 MassCEC may contact you sooner if there are questions on your application.

 How long does the AmplifyMass application take to complete?

 The AmplifyMass application is intentionally designed to leverage the ARPA-E application and is therefore very straightforward.
 The application is 2-3 pages and should take no more than 1-2 hours to complete.